 State Restaurant Why it matters

-New York Peter Luger Steak House (Brooklyn) A dry-aged steakhouse ritual, famous for porterhouse, steakhouse sides, and no-nonsense tradition.
+New York Peter Luger Steak House (Brooklyn) A dry-aged steakhouse ritual, famous for porterhouse, steakhouse sides, and a no-nonsense tradition.

 Rhode Island Al Forno (Providence) A Providence classic for grilled pizza, pasta, and a lively Italian-American dinner scene.